messDiv/MESS/docs/parameters.rst

 J_m
 ---
 The total number of individuals in the metacommunity.
+This value is divided up among all ``S_m`` species following a logseries distribution. ``J_m`` values which are smaller will produce more even abundances in the metacommunity, which will result in more equal probability of colonization among species.

 Example entries to params.txt::

-    0                  ## [9] allow zero low quality bases in a read 5                  ## [9] allow up to five low quality bases in a read
+    50000               ## [1] [J_m]: Total # of individuals in the regional pool
+    50000-500000        ## [1] [J_m]: Total # of individuals in the regional pool

 .. _speciation_rate: